crosen188/ibm-containers-interconnect-2017/3-Containers-using-Bluemix-Services.md

 IBM Containers have the advantage of running on IBM Bluemix and because of that, you can leverage any of the 150+ Bluemix services inside your running containers.
 To do this, you will need to create a Bluemix application to expose your desired services to your containers.

+In lab 2, we used a MongoDB that was running inside a container.
+This was fast and easy to deploy, but the architecture we created was not stateless.
+Therefore if the MongoDB container crashed for any reason, we would lose all of our chat room data.
+In lab 3, we will use a service from the Bluemix catalog that will give us the persistant storage required for this missin critical chat room application.

  1. Go to the [Bluemix Dashboard](https://console.ng.bluemix.net/?direct=classic/#/resources) and click on **CREATE APP**.

 ![create](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/17-create-app.jpg)